schollz/zxcvbn/README.md

 - [x] ~~add play visual on the left bar~~
 - [x] ~~retrigger should start at 1, not 0~~ nvm
 - [x] ~~scroll shows hex for sample type =1?~~
+- [ ] ~~show type on the left bar~~ nvm

 ## tli syntax

-all parameters latch until they change again
+some parameters latch until they change again.

+some parameters are not available for all instruments.

 - [ ] h100 (hold length / gate, %)
 - [ ] i99 (filter open = midi note - 30)